 Whether your skin is dry, combination or oily, everyone needs to moisturise morning (before SPF) and evening (usually the last step in your routine, only to be followed by a facial oil such as rosehip or squalene, which are great for all skin types).

-Evening skincare routine: Step by step: double cleanse, retinol or a chemical exfoliator, niacinamide (optional), moisturiser, oil (optional)
+Evening skincare routine: double cleanse, retinol or a chemical exfoliator, niacinamide, moisturiser and facial oil (optional)

 Always end the day by double cleansing